 Understanding the mechanics of how Crizotinib combats cancer is crucial for those looking to explore effective treatments.
 Crizotinib is a targeted therapy used in the treatment of specific types of cancer, most notably non-small cell lung cancer (NSCLC).
 Unlike traditional chemotherapy, Crizotinib directly targets the cancer cells, minimizing damage to the normal cells and reducing side effects.

-This medication works by inhibiting the activity of certain proteins involved in the signaling pathways that control cell growth and proliferation.
+This medication works by inhibiting the activity of certain proteins involved in the signalling pathways that control cell growth and proliferation.
 Specifically, Crizotinib focuses on the anaplastic lymphoma kinase (ALK) and ROS1 proteins, which are found in high levels in some cancer cells.
 By blocking these proteins, Crizotinib helps halt the growth and spread of cancer cells.

 The role of ALK and ROS1 in cancer cell growth cannot be overstated.
 These proteins are responsible for a series of complex biological processes that allow cancer cells to proliferate uncontrollably and metastasize.
 Inhibition of these proteins through Crizotinib disrupts these processes, providing a targeted approach to cancer treatment.